 - In "Rosebud", a flashback shows that comedian George Burns is Mr. Burns' younger brother.

 - Ralph Wiggum is referenced by the last name Wiggum a few episodes before he is canonically established as Police Chief Wiggum's son.
+Word of God says that this was initially an accident before they realized that the two characters honestly seemed like they could be related.

 - In a throwaway gag in "The Blue and the Gray" episode, Lisa suggests buying a supermarket tabloid to see what "Cousin Jessica" is up to.